Hypothesis about semi-weak interaction and experiments with solar neutrinos

 The results of the SNO collaboration experiments and of our calculations are presented in table 4.

-Noting good enough agreement between the results of our calculations and the results of experiments concerning the effective neutrino fluxes which correspond to the events of elastic $\nu e$-scattering and the reaction $\nu_{e}D\rightarrow e^{-}pp$, we draw attention to the fact that the difference between theoretical values of the effective fluxes describing the two processes is due to the change in the shape of the solar neutrino spectrum because of their collisions with the nucleons of the Sun.
+Noting good agreement between the results of our calculations and the results of experiments concerning the effective neutrino fluxes which correspond to the events of elastic $\nu e$-scattering and the reaction $\nu_{e}D\rightarrow e^{-}pp$, we draw attention to the fact that the difference between theoretical values of the effective fluxes describing the two processes is due to the change in the shape of the solar neutrino spectrum because of their collisions with the nucleons of the Sun and due to different dependence of the cross sections of processes on the neutrino energy.

 We have still left without detailed consideration the deuteron desintagration $\nu D \rightarrow \nu np$ caused by neutral currents of solar neutrinos, which is investigated in SNO experiments.
-In view of our hypothesis about the existence of the interaction described by Lagrangian (\ref{1}), disintegration of the deuteron into a neutron and a proton is described by two non-interfering processes, which differ in neutrino handedness either in the initial or in the final state.
-The first process which is practically completely due to left-handed neutrinos is standard, i.e. it is due to the exchange of the $Z$-boson.
-The calculation of its characteristics is described, for example, in the work \cite {31} where the tabulated values of its total cross section depending on the energy of the incident neutrinos are also presented.
-The second process involving both left- and right-handed neutrinos is due to the exchange of the massless pseudoscalar boson.
-As the interaction constants of the pseudoscalar boson with the proton and the neutron in Lagrangian (\ref {1}) have opposite values, the amplitude of the second process in the one-nucleon impulse approximation implying equal $p$ and $n$ masses of a neutron and a proton is zero.
-The problem of accurate calculations of the cross section of the second process with the mass difference between the neutron and the proton taken into account is enough difficult and complicated, so that we have not attempted solving it.
-Note however the reasonableness of estimating the total deuteron disintegration cross section due to the interaction (\ref{1}) as, by its order of magnitude, the total elastic neutrino scattering on a nucleon times $[(M_{n}-M_{p})/M]^{2}$, that with the constants (\ref{18}) makes $\sim 1.7 \cdot 10^{-42}$ cm$^{2}$.
-At the same time, the total cross section of the standard deuteron disintegration process at the neutrino energy $8 \div 12$ MeV is equal to $(0.56 \div 1.9) \cdot 10^{-42}$ cm$^{2}$ (see table 1 in the work \cite{31}).
+In view of our hypothesis about the existence of the interaction described by Lagrangian (\ref{1}), disintegration of the deuteron into a neutron and a proton is described by two non-interfering sub-processes, which differ in neutrino handedness either in the initial or in the final state.
+The first sub-process which is practically completely due to left-handed neutrinos is standard, i.e. it is due to the exchange of the $Z$-boson.
+The calculation of its characteristics is described, for example, in the work \cite {37} where the tabulated values of its total cross section depending on the energy of the incident neutrinos are also presented.
+The second sub-process involving both left- and right-handed neutrinos is due to the exchange of the massless pseudoscalar boson.
+As the interaction constants of the pseudoscalar boson with the proton and the neutron in Lagrangian (\ref {1}) have opposite values, the amplitude of the second sub-process should contain a factor $(M_{n}-M_{p})/m$, which makes the cross sections of both sub-processes comparable.